CyberT33N/YouTube-Bulk-Music-Player/README.md

 # config.json
 Here you can control your Bot and define some settings (**./admin/config.json**)

 - **browser_profile** This will set your Browser Profile which will be used in all further sessions too! (stored at **./lib/browserProfiles**)!
-You can change now browser settings, change the theme or sign-in to google view videos with age restriction
+You can change now browser settings, change the theme or sign-in to google to view videos with age restriction

 - **headless**
-true or false can be used (**Currently only works with false**)
+true or false (**Currently only works with false**)

 - **windowWidth & windowHeight** Define your window widht and height